rntz/datafun/README.md

 - `cochineal` for [Cochineal][].
 Cochineal is an old-style font, very pleasant in print and tolerable on screen.

-- `cm` for TeX's default, Computer Modern, but I've increased the line spacing.
-  I dislike Computer Modern; I find it almost unreadable on screen.

 - `fbb` for the Bembo-inspired [fbb][] package.
 Elegant, but not very readable on screen.